diagrams/diagrams-doc/doc/manual.rst

 > example = illustrate dia1 ||| strutX 1 ||| illustrate dia2

-If you do want to make a diagram whose query uses the even-odd rule, you can use the `stroke'` function.
+If you do want to make a diagram whose query uses the even-odd rule, you can use the `strokePath'` function.

 Clipping
 ~~~~~~~~